 - (a) the courses or training are accepted by the employer as properly relating to the employee's current responsibilities or are determined by the employer to be specific skills necessary for meeting future district staffing needs, - (b) the course or training is approved in advance, in writing, by the employer, - (c) proof of successful course completion is presented to the employer within one month following notification from the instructor or the educational or training institution, prior to reimbursement by the Board to the employee, and - (d) the employee is actively at work.
-In cases where the employee is not actively at work (that is; on a leave of absence), reimbursements will be payable when the employee returns to active duty. - 26.04 If the regular or relief employee voluntarily leaves the employ of the Board before the end of the school year in which the reimbursement for voluntary course work or training is received, this reimbursement may be deducted from the final pay on a pro rata basis. - 26.05 PROFESSIONAL DAYS (Employee Initiated)
+In cases where the employee is not actively at work (that is; on a leave of absence), reimbursements will be payable when the employee returns to active duty. - 26.04 If the regular or relief employee voluntarily leaves the employ of the Board before the end of the school year in which the reimbursement for voluntary course work or training is received, this reimbursement may be deducted from the final pay on a pro rata basis.

+26.05 PROFESSIONAL DAYS (Employee Initiated)

 All regular and relief employees, with the approval of the supervisor, may participate in school, zone or district professional days.
 Such approval shall not be unreasonably withheld.
 Such attendance during the regularly scheduled work hours will be considered part of the regular work time.
 Attendance at such activities outside of regularly scheduled work hours will be without pay.
+The Parties agree that commencing July 1, 2022 that funding will be made available annually to the local for the purpose of providing professional learning for all CUPE 3742 members on Professional Days.
+The funds will be administered by the joint Labour Management Committee.